xaviersolau/BlazorLayout/README.md

 ### The services

-#### The resize observer service

-Let's say that you need to follow the size changed event of a component in your page.
-The project provides you with some help to setup such observer: the `IResizeObserverService`.
+#### Set up

-In order to use it in your application, you have to register the services in your Startup.cs file or your Program.cs.
+In order to use the BlazorLayout services in your application, you have to register the services in your Startup.cs file or your Program.cs.
 A ServiceCollection extension method is available for that purpose:

 ```csharp